Fitzonreee/vanilla-js-fun/README.md

-# Gulp Starter from Zell Liew
+# Playing with Vanilla JavaScript

-This repo is a gulp starter for static projects.
+This repo uses a Gulp boilerplate project

-Remember to do run `npm install` command after cloning this repo.
+Remember to do run `npm install` command after cloning this repo and `npm run dev` to watch changes as you develop.